User Guide – Cross Market Divergence Indicator

 |Output trade signal?||Output the buy/sell arrows onto the chart (yes/no)?|

 The only mandatory setting is the compare symbol.
 Enter the compare symbol exactly as it appears in the MarketWatch window.
-The other settings have defaults which should be suitable for the H4 chart.
-Adjust the settings accordingly for smaller or larger timeframes.
-The “divergence percent” will usually need to be lowered for smaller timeframes and increased for larger timeframes.
+The other settings have defaults which should be suitable for most charts.
+Adjust the settings accordingly for smaller or larger timeframes where needed.

 The indicator will display the text and arrows on the chart if this setting is switched on.
 The labels are set according to the initial window size.
 If you resize the chart or switch chart or timeframes, and the labels appear out of alignment, just refresh the indicator by opening the settings box.